theRealAph/ScopeLocals/README.md

 Unfortunately, thread-local variables have numerous design flaws that are impossible to avoid:

 - *Unconstrained mutability*  —  Every thread-local variable is mutable: any code that can call the `get()` method of a thread-local variable can call the `set` method of that variable at any time.
 This is still true even if an object in a thread-local variable is immutable due to every one of its fields being declared final.
-The `ThreadLocal` API allows this in order to support a fully general model of communication, where data can flow in any direction between methods. , a thread's copy of that thread-local variable can be changed by calling `set()`.
+The `ThreadLocal` API allows this in order to support a fully general model of communication, where data can flow in any direction between methods.
 This can lead to spaghetti-like data flow, and to programs in which it is hard to discern which method updates shared state and in what order.
 The more common need, shown in the example above, is a simple one-way transmission of data from one method to others.

 - *Unbounded lifetime* — Once a thread's copy of a thread-local variable is set via the `set` method, the value [to which it was set] is retained for the lifetime of the thread, or until code in the thread calls the `remove` method.
 Unfortunately, developers often forget to call `remove()`, so per-thread data is often retained for longer than necessary.
 In particular, if a thread pool is used, the value of a thread-local variable set in one task could, if not properly cleared, accidentally leak into an unrelated task, potentially leading to dangerous security vulnerabilities.
 In addition, for programs that rely on the unconstrained mutability of thread-local variables, there may be no clear point at which it is safe for a thread to call `remove()`; this can cause a long-term memory leak, since per-thread data will not be garbage-collected until the thread exits.
 It would be better if the writing and reading of per-thread data occurred in a bounded period during execution of the thread, avoiding the possibility of leaks.

 - *Expensive inheritance* — The overhead of thread-local variables may be worse when using large numbers of threads, because thread-local variables of a parent thread can be inherited by child threads.
 (A thread-local variable is not, in fact, local to one thread.)
 When a developer chooses to create a child thread that inherits thread-local variables, the child thread has to allocate storage for every thread-local variable previously written in the parent thread.
 This can add significant memory footprint.
-Child threads cannot share the storage used by the parent thread because thread-local variables the `ThreadLocal` API requires that changing a thread's copy of athis thread-local variable is not seen in other threads.
+Child threads cannot share the storage used by the parent thread because the `ThreadLocal` API requires that changing a thread's copy of the thread-local variable is not seen in other threads.
 This is unfortunate, because in practice child threads rarely call the `set` method on their inherited thread-local variables.

 ### Toward lightweight sharing